XinXiao101/MAE-TransRNet/README.md

 Transformer-ConvNet with Masked AutoEncoder for Cardiac Image Registration
 ## Overview
 This repository provides the method described in the paper
-> XX, et al. "MAE-TransRNet: An improved Transformer-ConvNet architecture with Masked AutoEncoder for Cardiac MRI Registration"
+> Zhaowen Qiu, et al. "MAE-TransRNet: An improved Transformer-ConvNet architecture with Masked AutoEncoder for Cardiac MRI Registration"
 ## Requirements
 Python 3.8, PyTorch 1.8.2 and other common packages are listed in [requirements.txt](https://github.com/SuperNatural-101/MAE-TransRNet/blob/main/requirements.txt)
 ## Description